 For over 15 years, Black Duck Audits have been the industry’s most trusted open source due diligence solution for M&A. And with open source usage growing at a much faster pace than open source governance, it’s no surprise we continue to audit hundreds of codebases at the core of M&A transactions every year.

 We publish our (anonymized) audit findings every year in our Open Source Security and Risk Analysis report.
-As we noted in the 2020 report, our 2019 software audits found a 49% increase in open source components use compared to 2018.
-In fact, open source composed 70% of the average codebase, up 17% from 2018.
-But we also found that open source license conflicts increased in nine industries, unpatched vulnerabilities increased by 25%, and an overwhelming 91% of codebases contained obsolete or unmaintained components.
+As we noted in the 2021 report, our 2020 software audits found a 9% increase in open source components use from the 75% of 2019 and the second-highest increase since 2017.
+But we also found that there was widespread open source license conflicts across all industries— an alarming 91% of the codebases contained open source dependencies that had no development activity in the last two years

 Based on these findings, it’s clear that open source governance needs to catch up to open source usage so teams can continue to reap the benefits that open source provides.
 If you’re concerned that you don’t have the internal resources to implement a software composition analysis (SCA) tool at the moment, or your use case doesn’t require continuous management, our software audit team is here to help.
 A Black Duck Audit provides a comprehensive point-in-time snapshot of the open source in your applications in multiple scenarios.
 Below are just some of the use cases our audit team sees, beyond M&A due diligence.

 In M&A transactions, it’s often the buyer who asks us for an audit of a target codebase.
 Beyond open source risk, they also might want to understand the overall code quality or security posture of the application.
 But target companies don’t have to wait for due diligence to be surprised by audit findings.